Crafty-creates/laura-chege/README.md

 . 🔭 I’m currently working on CI/CD and Infra Automation (focus is on DevOps)...

-. 🌱 I’m occasionally learning on stuff to do with technical writing.
+. 🌱 I’m occasionally improving my programming skills with Python and I'm taking my baby steps with GoLang..

 . ⚡ Fun fact: I enjoy involving automation in almost everything I do (they call it working smart).